It Ends with Us

 It Ends with Us is a romance novel by Colleen Hoover, published by Atria Books on August 2, 2016.
+The story follows florist Lily Bloom, whose abusive relationship with neurosurgeon Ryle Kincaid is compounded when her high school boyfriend Atlas Corrigan re-enters her life.
+It explores themes of domestic violence and emotional abuse.
 Based on the relationship between her mother and father, Hoover described it as "the hardest book I've ever written".

 As of 2019, the novel had sold over one million copies worldwide and been translated into over twenty languages.
+In 2021, the novel experienced a resurgence in popularity through TikTok and topped sales lists for 2022 and 2023.
 A sequel titled It Starts with Us was published in October 2022.
+A film adaptation was released in August 2024, with a screenplay by Christy Hall.
+It was directed by Justin Baldoni, with Blake Lively, Baldoni, and Brandon Sklenar in leading roles.

 Plot

-College graduate Lily Bloom moves to Boston with hopes of opening her own floral shop.
-Her recently deceased father was abusive towards her mother, who kept the abuse a secret, leading Lily to resent both of them.
-She reads through her old childhood diaries and remembers her first love Atlas Corrigan, who left but promised to return to her.
+23-year-old college graduate Lily Bloom moves to Boston with hopes of opening her own floral shop.
+She grew up in a broken family – her late father, Andrew, would physically abuse her mother, Jenny, leading Lily to resent him, as well as resenting her mother for staying with him.
+She has recently given a eulogy at Andrew's funeral in her hometown of Plethora, Maine, during which she announced she would list five things she loved the most about him, then stood in silence for several seconds before walking off.

-While wrestling with her feelings, she meets neurosurgeon Ryle Kincaid.
-They are mutually attracted to one another, but do not pursue a relationship as Lily is looking for commitment while Ryle is only interested in a casual fling.
-However, once Lily successfully starts her business, they continue to meet, and start a relationship.
+Reading through her old childhood diaries, Lily remembers her first love, Atlas Corrigan, who left to join the military but promised to return to her.
+She later meets Ryle Kincaid, a charming, ambitious 30-year-old neurosurgeon.
+They are mutually attracted, but do not pursue a relationship as Lily is seeking commitment while Ryle is only interested in a string of casual affairs.
+However, once Lily successfully starts her business, they continue to meet and eventually begin a relationship.

-One night, Lily laughs when Ryle accidentally drops a casserole, and he angrily pushes her to the ground before frantically apologizing.
-Lily is reminded of her father's treatment of her mother; while horrified, she decides they are different from her parents and accepts his apologies, but warns him that she will leave if he hurts her again.
+One night, Lily laughs when Ryle accidentally drops a casserole, and he angrily slaps her before frantically apologizing.
+Lily is reminded of her childhood; while horrified, she decides they are different from her parents and accepts his apologies, but warns him that she will leave if he hurts her again.

-While dining at a restaurant where Atlas works, Lily reconnects with him, making Ryle instantly jealous despite her insistence that Atlas is only a friend.
-Suspecting that Ryle may be abusing Lily after noticing her injuries, Atlas secretly gives her his phone number.
+While dining at a restaurant with Ryle, she discovers that Atlas is the owner and head chef there and reconnects with him, making Ryle instantly jealous despite her insistence that Atlas is only a friend.
+Noticing Lily's bruised eye and Ryle's bandaged hand, Atlas suspects Ryle may be abusing her.
+He corners her in the bathroom and begs her to leave Ryle.
+Ryle discovers them and the men fight violently.
+The next day Atlas shows up at the flower shop and Lily tells him she could not be happier.
+He leaves but gives her his phone number.